 - Once the custard has thickened and coats the back of a spoon, strain it through a fine sieve and add the vanilla paste.
 Leave to cool at room temperature, then spoon into a piping bag fitted with a plain round nozzle about 5mm wide and refrigerate for 2-3 hours.

-- To make the caramel shards, line a baking tray with greaseproof paper or a silicon baking mat.
+- To make the caramel shards, line a baking tray with greaseproof paper or a silicone baking mat.
 Spread the sugar onto a nonstick frying pan in an even layer.
-Heat over medium heat until the edges start to liquefy, then begin to turn an amber color.
-Using a heatproof spatula, gently stir the liquefied sugar in toward the center, stirring the mixture as gently as possible until it is a dark amber color.
+Heat over medium heat until the edges start to liquefy, then begin to turn an amber colour.
+Using a heatproof spatula, gently stir the liquefied sugar in toward the centre, stirring the mixture as gently as possible until it is a dark amber colour.

-- Remove from heat and scrape the caramel onto prepared baking sheet/silicon mat and spread as best you can, before it hardens.
+- Remove from heat and scrape the caramel onto prepared baking sheet / silicone mat and spread as best you can, before it hardens.
 (If it gets too cool in the pan, you can rewarm the caramel slightly over low heat, to make it spreadable.)
 Let the caramel harden at room temperature.

 - Once the caramel has cooled completely, chop or break it into little pieces and store in an airtight container for up to 1 week.

-- To make the vanilla macarons, preheat the oven to 160°C (without the fan).
-Line 2 baking trays with silicone or greaseproof paper.
+- To make the vanilla macarons, line 2 baking trays with silicone or greaseproof paper.
 Draw evenly sized circles on the paper, 3-4cm in diameter (I traced around a tot glass).
 Turn the paper over so that ink/pencil does not transfer onto the macarons.